StanzaSystems/stanza-api-demo/README.md

 any set of tags that works for your application.

 ### Free Tier and Weights
 The free tier gets a total of 10 qps, shared between all customers in that tier.
-In fact, we don't use customer_id in this tier to achieve fairness.
+In fact, we don't use `customer_id` in this tier to achieve fairness (just to demonstrate the flexibility of what is possible).

 Run this sequence of requests:
 ```